bmackenty/Javascript-game/README.md

 * TODO: add skill and eqipment into chance to block successfully
 * TODO: add health bar for monsters during combat
 * TODO: add Joe's all you can eat buffet
+* TODO: how do we manage leveling up, titles, and XP ?

 == good tasks for newbies ==